a-antoniades/neuroformer_/README.md

   <img width="100%" src="images/model_arch_2_5.jpg">
 </p>

-A GPT based multi-modal, multi-task transformer model for pretraining and downstream inference involving brain data.

-For questions regarding use of the model, feel free to contact antonis@ucsb.edu.
+**For questions regarding use of the model, feel free to contact antonis@ucsb.edu.**

 ## Installation